-A concept map is an information graphic which illustrates concepts and the relationship between the concepts in a hierarchial manner.
+A concept map is an information graphic which illustrates concepts and the relationship between the concepts in a hierarchical manner.
 The concepts are represented within containers and the relationship is expressed by lines connecting the concepts.
-The lines include a propostion or statement.
+The lines include a proposition or statement.
 The proposition is usually a verb.

 I think the concept map is very much like an outline, except better, because a concept map makes allowances for cross-links and multiple connections between thoughts and ideas.
 Concept maps are also better for learning than mind mapping because mind mapping is not structured with different levels of specificity.

 Concept maps are often used by teachers to assess the knowledge of the students, before and after the subject matter is taught.
 The maps are can by used by students not only to brainstorm ideas, but to organize thoughts in succinctly.
 An added plus is that once the concept map is developed, it is a wonderful tool to use as a study aid.